anchore/anchore-engine/README.md

 # Anchore Engine [![CircleCI](https://circleci.com/gh/anchore/anchore-engine/tree/master.svg?style=svg)](https://circleci.com/gh/anchore/anchore-engine/tree/master)

-**Latest News**
+**IMPORTANT NOTE**

-Anchore Engine is now version 1.0 and considered feature complete.
-There are no plans for any new feature development because Anchore's open source development efforts are now focused on [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype).
+As of 2023, Anchore Engine is no longer maintained by Anchore.
+There will be no future versions released.
+Users are advised to use [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype).

-The vulnerability feed that provides data to v0.9 and earlier will be deactivated on June 30th 2022.
-Please ensure you have upgraded to 1.0 with the [Grype-based provider](https://engine.anchore.io/docs/grype/) enabled before this date to ensure you continue to receive updated vulnerability data.

-For users interested in a supported commercial solution, [schedule a demo](https://get.anchore.com/demo-request/) to see Anchore Enterprise’s broad set of enterprise capabilities including SBOM management, security scanning, and reporting.
+For users interested in a supported commercial solution for container scanning and complaiance, [schedule a demo](https://get.anchore.com/demo-request/) to see Anchore Enterprise’s broad set of enterprise capabilities including SBOM management, vulnerability management, and compliance management.

-For more information, please see this [blog post](https://anchore.com/blog/announcing-anchore-engine-1-0/) for details.

 **About**